Brendon-K/IR-Fan-Control/README.md

 # IR-Fan-Control
-Turns on and off a fan with IR LED
+Turns on and off a fan with IR LED using the IRLib2 library.

 **ir_recv_raw.ino** is used to get the IR signal from the remote.
 Source for that code is [this YouTube video](https://www.youtube.com/watch?v=JL821Ng-6vA) by Sayanee Basu